SystemsApproach/security/infra.rst

 widespread deployment.

 In contrast to ROV, BGPsec path validation relies on cryptographic operations being adopted as part of BGP itself.
+Each BGP speaker (router) taking part in path validation signs its BGP announcements using a private key specific to the router.
+The public key corresponding to such a private key is included in a certificate that is published in the RPKI.
+Such certificates also include the AS number or numbers corresponding to the AS in which the router is located.

+As with all public key certificates, we need a chain of trust from a trusted root to the router certificate.
+For example, an RIR could provide the root of trust, and sign certificates for ISPs, who could then act as the certification authorities for their own routers.
+The use of the word "could" in this paragraph reflects the lack of real-world deployment of BGPsec.

-Leveraging the RPKI, BGP speakers (routers) taking part in path validation sign their BGP announcements using a private key associated with the AS in which the speaker is located.
-Thus, anyone receiving such an announcement can verify that it came from the AS that it claims to represent, and that it has not been modified in transit.
+With a certificate hierarchy in place, anyone receiving such a BGP announcement can verify that it came from a router within the AS that it claims to represent, and that it has not been modified in transit.
 The RPKI enables the recipient to obtain the public key corresponding to the announcing AS and thus validate the message.

 The harder part of the problem is validating that the *contents* of the message are correct from the perspective of BGP.
 Since a BGP